jemishGhoghari/Autonomous-Car/README.md

 # Autonomous Car Driving
 Hello Forks, This is my early new Python Programme.
 In this programme, I have build a simple Autonomous Car using Pygame.
-It is very excited and Funny Projects.
+It is very excited and Funny Project.
 There are two main files, one is for manual car driving and Second is Autonomus Car .
 This is very basic ground level Autonomous Car.
 You can add more freatures into it.

 # Prerequisites